jeffrschneider/BaseAgent/README.md

 - The agent uses a priority work queue to manage the workload with priorities ranging from 1 (highest priority) to 5 (lowest); if none is set, the default is 3 (normal).
 - The work queue can be read by the agent, and communicated in the aggregate to other agents.
 Details can be communicated back to the agent owner.
 - Agents are able to process time-sensitive requests with prioritization.
 For fee based services, agents can charge a premium for the service.
 Example: "Complete this research task within 2 hours."
+- Agents know how busy they are by looking at the amount of activity in their recent work queue.
+Agents can remember their activity level by time of day, day of week or special event (in which case they analyze the type of work via an LLM to determine the work type.

 ## Agents Reflect on Interactions
 - Agents can reflect on the interactions it has with humans and other agents.
 - AgentMesh Interactions: Based on these reflections, the agent can talk to the Ideator, requesting it propose new capabilities based on frequent requests or observed gaps.
 For example, if users often ask your research agent to compare sources, it could suggest adding a "source comparison" capability.
 The agent would submit the proposal to the owner via the offline contact method, including a rough spec that the owner can approve or tweak.
 Once approved, the agent vibe-codes the new capability using an LLM and integrates it into its repertoire.
+- Agents can relfect in realtime, or they can queue their reflections to a later point, when they're not busy.

 ## Collaborative Agent Networks
 - Agents have a network of agents that they work with.
 This includes: agents that use them, agents that they use, and agents that they've become aware of and seem interesting.